arh-eu/gds-python-sdk/README.md

 Business logic of the client should be implemented in the `client_code(..)` method.
 When the method returns, the client will close the active websocket connection and exit.
 Not overriding the `client_code(..)` will result in a `NotImplementedError()`.

 The arguments passed (and parsed) to the client are always available through the `args` dictionary found in `self`.
-These keys will not have the hypen (`-`) as their prefix, as it will get removed during parsing by the `argparse` module.
+These keys will not have the hyphen (`-`) as their prefix, as it will get removed during parsing by the `argparse` module.

 As the messages sent in the communication channels have to be packed and unpacked by the `msgpack` library, the `send(..)` and `recv(..)` methods will automatically do these conversions between the `Python` and `msgpack` types.